 This “C” distinction is similar to how an Occupational Therapist, or OT, is also called a OTR/L where the R = Registered and L = Licensed.

-So, OTAs are educated at an accredited OTA program and then take the necessary steps to obtain their state OTA license.
+So, OTAs are educated at an accredited OTA program, sometimes online, and then take the necessary steps to obtain their state OTA license.
 Where COTA professionals take one additional step and get certified with the NBCOT.

 Well, first of all let’s answer a little sub question to then go into more detail on the main question, that question is “Where do occupational therapy assistants work?”